thehaohcm/DevOpsLabs/Java/readme.md

           ...
         }
         ```
       + If the sealed class or interface not added with 'permits' keyword, that means the class/interface has been extended/implemented by another already.
 Otherwise, the compiler will show error
+      + If the class declared in 'permits' doesn't use either 'sealed' or 'non-sealed' => compile error
     - 'instanceof' and pattern matching
     - API Changes - method additions - Date/Time API
       + ***Although Math API has been added in the objectives, we haven't seen any question on it in the exam.***